cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_SLLI_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The SLLI behavior shall be applied when the opcode is OP-IMM and func3 is 0x1.

-.. requirement:: F_SLLI_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The result of SLLI shall be its first parameter shifted left by the amount specified by the first 5 bits of its second parameter.

-.. requirement:: F_SLLI_03
-  :derivedfrom: U_INSTRUCTION_SET_01

-  Zeros shall be inserted in the lower bits when shifting.
+  When the opcode is OP-IMM and the func3 field is 0x1, the register pointed by the rd field shall be the register pointed by the rs1 field shited left by the number of bits specified in the 5 lowest-significant bits of the immediate value, filling lower bits with zeros.

 SRLI
 ````